abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

           ref: ${{ github.event.pull_request.head.sha }}
 ```

 There are two things to notice here.
-First, `needs: build-merge` tells actions that this job is dependent on job with id `build-merge`.
+First, `needs: build-merge` tells actions that this job is dependent on the job with id `build-merge`.
 Only when that job is a success this job will begin its execution.
 Second, `ref: ${{ github.event.pull_request.head.sha }}` tells checkout action to pull PR head and not merge commit.
-After this we need to repeat installation steps as previous job.
+After this, we need to repeat the installation steps as a previous job.

 ```yml
       # Setup JDK on container